jwestgard/inst326/modules/module03/slides.md

 * Similar to lists, the items in a tuple are accessed by index position
 * A common pattern is to assign the elements of tuples in a single line
-* For example, the .values() method of dictionaries returns key/value pairs as a tuple:
+* For example, the .items() method of dictionaries returns key/value pairs as a tuple:

 :::